tskit-dev/msprime/docs/file-format.rst

 Definitions
 ***********

 To begin, here are definitions of some key ideas encountered later.
+This will define the terminology, as well as giving properties of the tables that these are stored in.
+These are properties that can be assumed when writing methods that operate on an ``msprime`` tree sequence; the function ``sort_tables`` is provided to put unsorted tables in the proper order.

 First are those that describe genealogical relationships:

 tree
     A "gene tree", i.e., the genealogical tree describing how each of the